LizbethMG-Teaching/pose2behav-book/syllabus.md

 ## Course overview

 This course introduces students to quantitative, data-driven methods for analyzing animal behavior from video recordings.
 Using deep-learning based pose estimation tools such as *DeepLabCut*, participants learn how to extract movement keypoints and transform them into interpretable behavioral metrics.
-The course combines lectures on the theoretical foundations of computational behavioral analysis with hands-on exercises that guide students through the full workflow: from video → pose data → behavioral quantification → visualization and interpretation.
+The course combines lectures on the theoretical foundations of computational behavioral analysis with hands-on exercises that guide students through the full workflow: from video → pose data → analysis → visualization and interpretation.

 ## In practice

 This course combines theoretical sessions (short presentations, sometimes followed by quizzes) with hands-on laboratory exercises (“Labs”) for each major theme.
-The labs are designed to help you apply theoretical concepts to real-world data and examples in animal pose estimation and behavioral analysis.
+The **labs** are designed to help you apply theoretical concepts to real-world data and examples in animal pose estimation and behavioral analysis.

 Throughout the course, you will find: